richkmeli/JFramework/README.md

 ### Compile

+JFramework uses maven as build automation tool, the root (parent) project is a maven multimodules project, namely **JFramework-multimodules**, in which are contained JFramework and all its sub projects as modules.

-To obtain the jar file, you can download it from the [JFramework Releases](https://github.com/richkmeli/JFramework/releases), instead if you want to build the jar file by yourself, you need to download:
+To obtain the jar files, you can download it from the [JFramework Releases](https://github.com/richkmeli/JFramework/releases), instead if you want to build the jar file by yourself, you need to download:

 -   java
 -   maven